programminghoch10/ProjectTetris/README.md

 * Game over screen gets redesigned
 * Added credits
 * Added the feature of greyscaling the screen when paused
+* A string of following blocks is now shown at the right side of the screen
 * The look of the user interface gets added